 Unit 2: Money and Banking

-- Money- Supply of money and meaning- public currency and the deposits held by commercial by the commercial banks;
+- Money- Supply of money and meaning- public currency and the deposits held by commercial banks;

 - Money creation by the commercial banking systems;